eosnetworkfoundation/docs/glossary.md

 EOS Network Foundation

 ## EOS Blockchain
-EOS is a smart contract blockchain project that is build with Antelope framework.
+EOS is a smart contract blockchain project that is built with Antelope framework.

 ## EOSIO Types
-EOSIO source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the Antelope source code.
+The EOS source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the EOS source code.
 Example types include `account_name`, `permission_name`, `table_name`, `action_name`, `scope_name`, `weight_type`, `public_key`, etc.

 ## EOSJS
 A frontend library for javascript development for native mobile applications development, in addition to Swift and Java SDKs.
 A Javascript API SDK for integration with Antelope-based blockchains using the Antelope RPC API.